MLB, players union open week of meetings but find little has changed in lockout stalemate

 Both sides will soon have to find middle ground there and elsewhere if they hope to avoid missing regular season games, something both have said publicly they do not want to do — while suggesting privately that the other side is secretly plotting to hold out until that happens.

-Earlier this month, MLB informed the players’ union that the latest date it believes a deal can get done to start the regular season on time is Feb.
+Earlier this month, MLB informed the players union that the latest date it believes a deal can get done to start the regular season on time is Feb.
 28. The union does not necessarily agree with that, but MLB has more control over the timeline than the players: The lockout is not mandatory, and the owners could lift it at any time.

 But the owners will not lift the lockout before an agreement is reached, leaving the sides roughly six days before the scheduled start of the regular season topples over the cliff into uncertain oblivion, six days to close gaps that have hardly narrowed in three months.
 For weeks the sides have been negotiating in fits and starts — a day here, an hour there.
 Perhaps the most promising part of Monday’s negotiations is that they plan to funnel into the Roger Dean Stadium parking lot again and have more of them Tuesday.